RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_active_active_regions.md

 # Resource: rediscloud_active_active_regions

-Creates an Active Active Regions within your Redis Enterprise Cloud Account.
+Creates an Active Active Regions within your Redis Enterprise Cloud subscription.
 This resource is responsible for creating and managing regions within that subscription.
 This allows Redis Enterprise Cloud to provision your cluster within each defined region in separate blocks efficiently.

 ## Example Usage